The Asymmetric Traveling Salesman Problem on Graphs with Bounded Genus: Constructing a thin-tree

 It is also worth noting that $|F|$ may end up being bigger than $|V(G)| - 1$ in an execution of Algorithm \ref{alg:computethinset}.
 This is because a thread in $G^*$ may be equivalent to a collection of parallel {\em loops}.
 The next lemma immediately proves Lemma \ref{lem:dual-girth}.

 \begin{lemma} The set $F$ computed in Algorithm \ref{alg:computethinset} is connected and spanning in $G$.
-Furthermore, the pairwise distance of the edges of $F^*$ in $G^*$ is at most $\girth^*/2\alpha$. \end{lemma} \begin{proof} For the proof of the first statement, consider a non-empty cut $S=(U,\overline{U})$ in $G$, and let $S^*$ be its dual.
+Furthermore, the pairwise distance of the edges of $F^*$ in $G^*$ is at least $\girth^*/2\mingirth$. \end{lemma} \begin{proof} For the proof of the first statement, consider a non-empty cut $S=(U,\overline{U})$ in $G$, and let $S^*$ be its dual.
 As we argued in the proof of Lemma \ref{lem:thinnesstest}, $S^*$ is a collection of cycles.
-It is also easy to see that Algorithm \ref{alg:computethinset} selects at least one edge from each cycle.
+It is also easy to see that Algorithm \ref{alg:computethinset} selects at least one edge from each cycle of $G^*$, thus at least one edge from $S$.
+For any cycle $C$ in $G^*$, the first thread $P$ selected in step \ref{alg:step:threadselection} of Algorithm \ref{alg:computethinset} that has a non-empty intersection with $C$ should lie completely in $C$ (i.e. $P\subset C$).
+Therefore the middle edge of $P$, added to $F^*$ is certainly an edge of $C$.

-For the second statement, first observe that after adding an edge $e$ to $F^*$, the algorithm immediately removes all the edges that are of distance less than $g^*/2\alpha$ from $e$.
+For the second statement, first observe that after adding an edge $e$ to $F^*$, the algorithm immediately removes all the edges that are of distance less than $g^*/2\mingirth$ from $e$.
 This is because all these edges are a part of the thread and therefore they are deleted sequentially.

-Furthermore, although each iteration of the while loop may increase the distance of some pairs of edges, it never increases the distance of two edges that are closer than $g^*/\alpha$.
-Therefore, the distance of any pairs of edges that are closer than $g^*/ \alpha$ remains the same until one of them is deleted. \end{proof}
+Furthermore, although each iteration of the while loop may increase the distance of some pairs of edges, it never increases the distance of two edges that are closer than $g^*/\mingirth$.
+Therefore, the distance of any pairs of edges that are closer than $g^*/ \mingirth$ remains the same until one of them is deleted. \end{proof}